 And in alphabetical order:

-Contributor Rachel Conlisk was addicted to hooping from the very start and now spends most of her time thinking about hooping, finding new music for her hoop classes, and..erm..hooping!
-A data analyst at a school, she spreads the hoop love daily with hoop club at school for ages 6-11 and teaches a weekly adult hooping class in Smethwick.
-You can follow her hoopiness at HoopsRock.com and find her in Birmingham, England, UK.
+Contributor Rachel Conlisk was addicted to hooping from the very start and now spends most of her time thinking about hooping, finding new music for her hoop classes, or spinning it up.
+A data analyst for a school, she spreads the hoop love on campus daily with a hoop club for kids, and teaches a weekly adult hooping class in Smethwick.
+You can follow her hoopenings at HoopsRock.com and take her class in Birmingham, England, UK.
 She’s on Facebook.

 Contributor Matthias Elliott of Komizutama is an entrepreneur, scientist and artist playing and working in Tampa Bay, Florida, USA.
-He’s also won a Hoopie Award for Male Hooper of the Year in 2014.
-When not working or practicing circus arts, you will probably find him in the water, developing his own installation art, or spinning a national hoop workshop tour based in his own unique blend of science, art and martial arts.
+He won the Hoopie Award for Male Hooper of the Year for 2014 and when he’s not working or practicing circus arts, you will probably find him in the water, developing his own installation art, or spinning a national hoop workshop tour based in his own unique blend of science, art and martial arts.
 He’s on Facebook.

 Video Editor Jessica Hazleton was first introduced to hooping in 2012 and she’s been making it her extra special go-to extracurricular activity ever since that day.
 When she’s not keeping busy at her day job, her free time is often dedicated to making hoops, playing, watching hooping videos and spreading the hoop love to anyone willing to listen.
 You can find her meandering around her beautiful farm in Stanwood, Washington, USA, and she’s also on Facebook.